wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 ## Enhanced attack analysis with the libdetection library

 Attack analysis performed by Wallarm has been enhanced by involving an additional attack validation layer.
-Wallarm node 4.4 and above in all form-factors (including Envoy) are distributed with the libdetection library enabled by default.
+Wallarm node in all form-factors (including Envoy) are distributed with the libdetection library enabled by default.
 This library performs secondary fully grammar-based validation of all [SQLi](../../attacks-vulns-list.md#sql-injection) attacks reducing the number of false positives detected among SQL injections.

 !!! warning "Memory consumption increase"
     With the **libdetection** library enabled, the amount of memory consumed by NGINX/Envoy and Wallarm processes may increase by about 10%.